Student Worksheet for General Education Requirements is available for students and advisors to track progress towards graduation.

 Please see The Hiram College Catalog, from the academic year that you began at Hiram College for a detailed explanation of your graduation requirements.

 Additional information on majors can be views at Majors/Minors/Advisors page.

 Each senior student must apply to be graduated and meet for a graduation audit by the following deadlines:

 |For May graduation||February 1|

 A graduation audit is a half hour meeting in the Registrar’s office (for Traditional Students) and with a PGS counselor (for Weekend College, Online, Partnership, and MAIS students).
 The student must make an appointment, bring a completed application to graduate, and go over progress toward completion of requirements.
 The application includes the student’s intended term of completion, name as it is to appear on the diploma, and a mailing address for the diploma and final transcript.
-Once an audit meeting has taken place, the student must notify the Assistant Registrar or the PGS counselor if there are any changes in the audit or application information.
+Once an audit meeting has taken place, the student must notify the Associate Registrar or the PGS counselor if there are any changes in the audit or application information.

 There is a $150 graduation fee that will be added to the student bill for spring term, issued in December, for those whose expected graduation date is in the spring.
 For those who are identified as August graduates or December graduates, the fee will be added to the student bill earlier, at the beginning of or during the graduation term.
 This fee covers overall graduation processing, the cap and gown, and commencement activities; there is no reduction in fee for those who do not attend commencement.
 As with any other college charges, the final diploma and transcript will not be released if a balance remains.